 Eustachian tubes have several functions, including:

-- keeping the pressure in your middle ear equalized with the pressure in your surrounding environment
+• keeping the pressure in your middle ear the same as the pressure in your surrounding environment

 Other symptoms of this condition may include:

-- an infection such as the common cold or sinusitis
+• an upper respiratory tract infection, such as the common cold

-Each of these potential causes can prevent the eustachian tubes from functioning properly by causing inflammation or physical blockage of the tube.
+Each of these can affect the functioning of the Eustachian tubes, for instance through inflammation or physical blockage of the tube.

 Acute otitis media